fktk/dev-kml-server/README.md

 </kml>
 ```

-3. `npm run start -- --host=YOUR_LOCAL_IP_ADDRESS --port=PORT`
+5. `npm run start -- --host=YOUR_LOCAL_IP_ADDRESS --port=PORT`
-4. Open [Google Earth](https://earth.google.com/web/) and upload server.kml file from New Project.
+6. Open [Google Earth](https://earth.google.com/web/) and upload server.kml file from New Project.
-5. Edit /kml-file/YOUR_KML_FILE.kml.
+7. Edit /kml-file/YOUR_KML_FILE.kml and save it.
 Then feature's location will be updated.
-6. Push the feature's name you edited on Google Earth.
+8. Push the feature's name you edited on Google Earth.
 Then camera view will be updated.

 That's enough for my use case😊